-- [16] By installing new electrical fittings (socket outlets) when not authorised to do so as an Electrical Services Technician, the Respondent has committed a disciplinary offence under s 143(d) of the Act. - [17] The Board determined that the Respondent was guilty of the second alternative for the second alleged disciplinary offence, in that he undertook the PEW in a negligent or incompetent manner.
-While the charge was laid in the alternative, the Board finds that the conduct is most appropriately dealt with under section 143(a)(i). - [18] In order to make a finding under section 143(a)(i), the Board has to be satisfied that the Respondent had conducted himself in a negligent manner.
+- [15] By undertaking PEW when his licence had expired, the Respondent has committed a disciplinary offence under s 143(d) of the Act. - [16] In relation to the first disciplinary offence, the Board determined that the Respondent was guilty of the second alternative, in that he undertook the PEW in a negligent or incompetent manner.
+While the charge was laid in the alternative, the Board finds that the conduct is most appropriately dealt with under section 143(a)(i). - [17] In order to make a finding under section 143(a)(i), the Board has to be satisfied that the Respondent had conducted himself in a negligent manner.